This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-How often should I follow up with my caregiver?
+How often should I follow up with my healthcare provider?

-You will need to return to see your caregiver at least once a year.
+You will need to return to see your healthcare provider at least once a year.
 You may need tests, such a pap smear or mammogram.
-Your caregiver will ask how you are responding to HRT, and change your dose if needed.
+Your healthcare provider will ask how you are responding to HRT, and change your dose if needed.

 - You have nausea or are vomiting.